rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

-We'll use the `penguins` data from the palmerpenguins package.
-You can read about the variables in the data frame [here](https://allisonhorst.github.io/palmerpenguins/reference/penguins.html) and a take a quick peek is provided below.
+We'll be using the `penguins` data from the palmerpenguins package.
+You can read about the variables in the data frame [here](https://allisonhorst.github.io/palmerpenguins/reference/penguins.html) and a quick peek is provided below.

 ```r